freenas/freenas-docs/userguide/storage.rst

 Encryption
 ^^^^^^^^^^

-Beginning with 8.3.1, %brand% supports
+%brand% supports
 `GELI <http://www.freebsd.org/cgi/man.cgi?query=geli>`_
-full disk encryption when creating ZFS volumes.
-It is important to understand the following when considering whether or not encryption is right for your %brand% system:
+full disk encryption for ZFS volumes.
+It is important to understand the details when considering whether encryption is right for your
+%brand% system:

-* This is **not** the encryption method used by Oracle's version of ZFS as that version is not open source and is the property of Oracle.
+* This is **not** the encryption method used by Oracle's version of ZFS.
+That version is not open source and is the property of Oracle.

 * This is full disk encryption and **not** per-filesystem encryption.
   The underlying drives are first encrypted, then the pool is created